KaltrinaBM/quiz-game/README.md

 - __The Game Area__

   - This section has the question and 4 clickable buttons under the question, so the user can select one which will be checked if the answer was correct or not.
 If the answer is correct, the score will be increased by 1, if the answer is incorrect the score will be the same and the correct answer will be provided for the user.
+Also, there is 20 minutes countdown time for 20 questions to be completed.

 ![game](/assets/images/game.PNG)